MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.HDInsight/v1.1.4/Add-AzureRmHDInsightClusterIdentity.md

 ```

 ## DESCRIPTION
-The **Add-AzureRmHDInsightClusterIdentity** cmdlet adds a cluster identity to the azure_2 HDInsight configuration object created by the New-AzureRmHDInsightClusterConfig cmdlet.
+The **Add-AzureRmHDInsightClusterIdentity** cmdlet adds a cluster identity to the Azure HDInsight configuration object created by the New-AzureRmHDInsightClusterConfig cmdlet.

 ## EXAMPLES